Wanyi-Huang/PopGene_Plot/README.md

 <h1>System Requirements</h1>
 <h2>Hardware Requirements</h2>
-<p>The R package requires only a standard computer with enough RAM to support the operations defined by a user.
-For optimal performance, we recommend a computer with the following specs:</p>
+<p>The R package requires only a standard computer with enough RAM to support the operations defined by a user.</p>
+<p>For optimal performance, we recommend a computer with the following specs:</p>
 <p>RAM: 16+ GB</p>
 <p>CPU: 4+ cores, 3.3+ GHz/core</p>
 <p>The package has been tested on the following systems:</p>